awsdocs/aws-m2-user-guide/doc_source/set-up-ed.md

    1. Follow the procedure described in step 3 of [Setup for HTTPS users using Git credentials](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html) in the *AWS CodeCommit User Guide*\.

-   1. Copy the CodeCommit\-specific user name and password that IAM generated for you, either by showing, copying, and then pasting this information into a secure file on your local computer, or by choosing **Download credentials** to download this information as a \.CSV file\.
+   1. Copy the CodeCommit\-specific sign\-in credentials that IAM generated for you, either by showing, copying, and then pasting this information into a secure file on your local computer, or by choosing **Download credentials** to download this information as a \.CSV file\.
 You need this information to connect to CodeCommit\.

 1. Start a session with AppStream 2\.0 based on the url received in the welcome email\.
 Use your email as user name and create your password\.